Biological Remediation Of Green House Gas Emissions

 Issued Patent: 6,667,171

 Dr. David Bayless is the Loehr Professor of Mechanical Engineering at Ohio University, Director of the Ohio Coal Research Center, Director of the Robe Leadership Institute, and Fellow of the American Society of Mechanical Engineering.
-He is also the Voinovich School for Leadership and Public Affairs Faculty Fellow, as well as the Graduate Faculty in Chemical Engineering.
+He is also the Voinovich School for Leadership and Public Service Faculty Fellow, as well as the Graduate Faculty in Chemical Engineering.
 His research interests include development of photobioreactors for remediation of CO 2 emissions, coal and biomass gasification via ultra-high temperature steam reforming, Fischer-Tropsch reforming of coal syngas, adapting planar solid oxide fuel cells to use coal-derived syngas, hot gas particulate cleanup, membrane-based wet electrostatic precipitation for particulate and mercury control, and membrane-based wet electrostatic precipitation.